POLICY, PROCEDURES AND INFORMATION

 - Do not lean anything against the screen that could put pressure on it.

 - Do not place anything in the carrying case that will press against the cover.

 - Do not poke, scratch or stick the screen.

 - Do not place anything on the keyboard before closing the lid (e.g. pens, pencils or disks).

 Laptops are intended for use at school each day.
 In addition to teacher expectations for laptop use, school messages, announcements, calendars and schedules will be accessed using the laptop.
 Students are responsible for bringing their laptop to all classes, unless specifically advised not to do so by their teacher.

 If a laptop is not working, the student who is assigned to the laptop must bring it to the Technical Support Center located in room 432.

 This policy recognizes the need for the use of loaner laptops by students, teachers and staff.
-Loaner laptops will be authorized based upon availability and priorities in this order: student needs, teachers and staff.
-To inquire about loaner laptops, please go to the Media Center.
+As a 1:1 school, each student should have a laptop.
+For standardized and state testing, students should check with the Media Center for a loaner.
+Laptops will be authorized based upon availability and priorities in this order: student needs, teachers and staff.

 Laptop left at home or battery is not charged